 See recipe card for quantities.

-How to Make Sweetened Condensed Coconut Milk
+How to Make Homemade Condensed Milk

-- Bring the milk to a simmer, stirring frequently and being careful it does not boil over.
+- Add Milk: Pour a can of coconut milk into a small saucepan.
+Bring the milk to a simmer, stirring frequently and being careful it does not boil over.

-- Stir every 5 minutes or so to keep the milk from sticking to the bottom of the pan.
+- Simmer: Simmer on low for about 30 minutes.
+Stir every 5 minutes or more often to keep the milk from sticking to the bottom of the pan and burning.

 How to Serve